 For an array of attachments with photos of objects, select the source URL.

-Arrays Aggregator
+Arrays Aggregator Â

 Next, we add the module Array Aggregator.
 An Aggregator is a type of module designed to merge several bundles of data into a single bundle.
-It accumulates all the bundles it receives and outputs a single bundle with an array containing one item per accumulated bundle.
+It accumulates all the bundles it receives and outputs a single bundle with an array containing one item for each accumulated bundle.
 The content of the array's items depends on the particular Aggregator module and its setup.

 NOTE: Before setting up Aggregator, add the Plumsail Documents module and synchronize it with Make.
 Select a process and go back to the Aggregator setup.